Your automation is probably working. Your exceptions aren’t.

 What data do operations teams need for AI to work?

 The minimum requirement is consistent data in accessible systems, plus enough historical volume to learn from past patterns.
 For document processing, historical documents matter.
 For scheduling or vendor management, clean records of past performance and outcomes matter.
-The biggest barrier is usually fragmented data across systems rather than raw data volume within a single system.
+The biggest barrier is usually fragmented data across systems rather than raw data volume within a single tool.

 What are the biggest risks in an operations AI project?